 Once back to the cabin it was early to bed for some, and a late night for others.
 It was very easy to separate the the two groups according to our ages........

+The next morning we served a breakfast meal of hot cakes, sausage links, hot coffee, fresh orange juice and cranberry juice for the troops.
+One by one they wiped the sand away from their eyes, as they awoke and entered the kitchen and enjoyed the well deserved meal.
+With so many helpers on board, cleanup was a breeze.
+But soon after, it was time to get dressed and head out to the sleds for the challenging ride to Stillwaters.
 Before leaving I gave each one of them a pack of trading cards I had received from my personal friend Mr. Walter Day.
 Walter is the recognized "Father of eGames".
 In each pack there was a challenge coin that Walter had made arrangements to send to us.
 On one side of the coin it said "In Walter We Trust" on the other side was an embossed likeness of the man himself.
 I explained who Walter was, and how he is related to the electronics gaming industry, his honesty and respect throughout the world when it comes to high score records and he was the keeper of the records, similar to Guinness World Records, but to the gaming industry.
 I told them of how he made the cover of Time Magazine some years ago, and how one of the characters in the movie Wreck It Ralph was modeled after him.
 He was sending his best wishes and thanks to the troops.
 I watched as the inspected Walters gift to them......

+A short time later we were all suited up and ready to hit the trails. to head to Stillwaters Restaurant and Bar.
+Roger gave some detailed instruction to Sargent Butterfield on how to safely operate the Yamaha Ventur-Lite snowmobile, as she was going to drive that day.
 The trip under ideal trail conditions should only take about two hours or so, but this day because of adverse trail conditions, it would take much longer.
 Leaving at about 9:45AM, we traveled about an hour to Land of Lakes to fill up with gas which, was only about twenty miles away.
 From there we'd hit the trails again and travel further on South another thirty miles to get to Stillwaters, where we arrived at about 12:30PM.
 About a half an hour later than we'd planned but all things considered we made good time.
 We had bad trails, rain, sleet, novice riders and still, we made good time.
 Their military training surely had something to do with their excellent performance.

+Once our meal was done, we went outside and took a few pictures.
+It was now time to hit the trails again, and head over to Gooch's-A-One restaurant and bar for dinner.
+This would take us about three hours under normal circumstances, but the rough trail and wash board conditions was beginning to take its toll.
+We stopped frequently to rest.
 As we rounded one corner, we had to slow up to a stop as there were many sleds stopped in the roadway.
 It seems that a thirteen year old girl had driven off the trail and hit a tree.
 Fortunately, she did not get hurt, her sled was OK, and she was in the company of many others.
 It was obvious our assistance was not needed as the group waved us on through.
 A short time later another rider spun out on the trail and flipped his sled over.
 This happened as I got separated from the rest of our group due to heavy trail traffic, and was riding behind another group of twenty riders.
 The person that was involved in this second accident, a young male rider, was also OK.
 He was in the middle of the twenty riders, who were driving way to fast for the conditions present at the time.
 I was again waved on through, as the chaos ensued, and caught up to the rest of our soldiers on sleds group, who were sitting parked and waiting for me down the trail.

 I spoke to our trail leader and we decided it was not in anyone's best interest to try to continue on.
 Because of that we would head back to Camp Shed Horn.
 It was the safest thing to do.
 Nightfall was coming, and it would be difficult enough with the hazardous trails to try to continue.
 We were bout twenty-five miles from camp and so we headed back.